1. Insurance needs in your 20s

 As you progress through your career and your wages rise, you might find yourself in a more financially comfortable position.
 That gives you greater options when working out how to choose life insurance.
 It’s worth researching the following types of policy:

 - Level cover life insurance.
 With these policies, your premiums and the amount you’re covered for don’t change.
 You can also decide how long you want the policy term to last – between five and 50 years, for example.

 - Decreasing cover life insurance.
 As the name suggests, the amount you’re covered for decreases over the policy term.
-These policies are best suited to people looking to cover loan repayments, such as a mortgage.
+These policies are best suited to people looking to cover loans, such as a repayment mortgage.
 They tend to be cheaper than level cover life insurance products.

 4. What’s the best life insurance option for people over 50?

 Your 50s can prove to be a transitional decade between working life and retirement.
 With many people given the chance to start withdrawing their pension savings from 55, it’s understandable if your focus falls heavily on retirement planning